Konoe Nobutada: Family and early life

 He is a son of Konoe Sakihisa by a lady of waiting whose name is unknown.
 1577 he held his genpuku and was named Nobumoto.
 Oda Nobunaga led the ceremony and gave one letter of his name 信 (Nobu) to the young noble.
 Later he changed his name Nobusuke.
 In 1580 he was appointed to naidaijin, in 1585 sadaijin respectively.
 He held the position of sadaijin until 1591.
 He was also the tutor of the noble lady, calligrapher and poet, Ono Otsu.

-In 1585 he got into troubles with kanpaku Nijō Akizane in relation to Toyotomi Hideyoshi and his planned appointment to sadaijin, the position Nobusuke held at the time of the dispute, today known as kanpaku sōron (関白相論).
+In 1585 he got into trouble with kanpaku Nijō Akizane in relation to Toyotomi Hideyoshi and his planned appointment to sadaijin, the position Nobusuke held at the time of the dispute, today known as kanpaku sōron (関白相論).
 The court meant to appoint Nobusuke to kanpaku succeeding to Nijō Akizane who had been appointed to this position this year.
-Generally this succession seemed inevitable but those two disagrees in details.
-Both issued their opinion of letters to the court and the dispute was not settled at the court.
+Generally this succession seemed inevitable but the two disagreed in details.
+Both issued their opinion in letters to the court and the dispute was not settled.
 Then both visited Hideyoshi to justify each of their opinions.
-Consequently, Hideyoshi asked for kanpuku position instead of sadaijin which the court had originally meant to give him.
+Consequently, Hideyoshi asked for kanpaku position instead of sadaijin which the court had originally meant to give him.
 For enabling this appointment, since only males of Sekke was considered to be eligible to kanpaku position, Hideyoshi also asked for adoption to Konoe Sakihisa, the father of Nobutada and the contemporary family head of the Konoe, with a promise that Nobusuke would succeed to Hideyoshi as kanpaku.
-This promise however didn't come true and Toyotomi Hidetsugu, a nephew of Hideyoshi was appointed to kanpaku in 1591.
+This promise didn't come true and Toyotomi Hidetsugu, a nephew of Hideyoshi was appointed to kanpaku in 1591.
 In this year in disappointment Nobutada resigned from sadaijin and entered into his retirement.

 Late life

-In 1594 Nobutada got an anger of Emperor Go-Yōzei and was exiled to Bonotsu in Satsuma province, Kyūshū.
+In 1594 Nobutada angered Emperor Go-Yōzei and was exiled to Bonotsu in Satsuma province, Kyūshū.
 He stayed there for three years.
 In September 1596 he received the imperial permission to return to Kyoto and held his sadaijin position again.
-In 1605 he was appointed to kanpaku finally.
+In 1605 he was appointed to kanpaku.